svalio/atlassian-connect-express-encryption/README.md

         );
     };

 Simply adding the `addon.authenticate()` middleware will protect your resource.
-To understand how Express middleware works, read up on the [Connect framework](http://www.senchalabs.org/connect/) which is what Express uses as its middleware framework.

 ### How to send a signed HTTP request from the iframe back to the add-on service